Rockwell Studio/RSLogix 5000

 FactoryTalk Linx Configuration

-In the FactoryTalk Linx Network Browser application, browse to the location where the device is set up as seen in the example below:
+After verifying SDK installation, open the FactoryTalk Linx Network Browser on the Agent system and browse to the device you want to back up, as shown in the example below:

 AB_ETH-1\10.41.2.208AB_ETH-1\10.41.2.208\A2\10.41.4.209AB_ETH-1\10.41.2.208\A2\10.41.4.209\PointBus\0